The Math

 Travel

-Let’s assume an average wedding has about 100 guests, and that they live from 0-5000 km away.
+Let’s assume an average wedding has about 100 guests, and that they live

 - 15 guests - in home town